designedmind/2017/CFP.md

   from &ldquo;locked in&rdquo; syndrome, conscious but unable to outwardly behave.

-* **Consciousness and free will.** Thomas Metzinger describes consciousness as as a &ldquo;behavioural space&rdquo;, an idea reminiscent of Gilbert Ryle's dispositional view of mental states.
-According to Daniel Dennett, consciousness is an evolutionary innovation that situates a virtual agent at the narrative centre of a world of possibilities which can be assessed and compared with explicitly considered goals.
+* **Consciousness and free will.** According to Daniel Dennett, consciousness is an evolutionary innovation that situates a virtual agent at the narrative centre of a world of possibilities which can be assessed and compared with explicitly considered goals.
 This suggests a deep connection to free will: by allowing an agent to act _deliberatively_, consciousness enables _deliberate_ action, action that is imagined and evaluated before it takes place and assessed and re-evaluated after it has taken place.
+Is it possible to be conscious and not free in this sense?

 * **Consciousness as meta-representation.** Björn Merker and others have argued that it is enough to have a unified world representation to have phenomenal consciousness, suggesting that (primitive) consciousness is evolutionarily ancient.
-Others suggest that phenomenal consciousness necessarily involves _meta-representation_, reflective modelling of our own perceptual representations.
+Others, including V.S.
+Ramachandran, suggest that phenomenal consciousness necessarily involves _meta-representation_, reflective modelling of our own perceptual representations.

 * **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that everything "comes